Abelian Analytic Torsion and Symplectic Volume: Acknowledgement

 \begin{itemize} \item Supported in part by the Danish National Research Foundation grant DNRF95 (Centre for Quantum Geometry of Moduli Spaces – QGM).

 \item Supported in part by the European Science Foundation Network ‘Interactions of Low-Dimensional Topology and Geometry with Mathematical Physics’.

-\item Supported in part by a Research Instructorship at Northeastern University, Department of Mathematics, 360 Huntington Ave, Boston, MA, USA, 02115. \end{itemize} The author would like to thank Chris Beasley for several discussions related to this work.
+\item Supported in part by a Research Instructorship at Northeastern University, Department of Mathematics, 360 Huntington Ave, Boston, MA, USA, 02115. \end{itemize} The author would like to thank Chris Beasley, Lisa Jeffrey and Andrew Swann for several helpful comments related to this work.